 Use the Self-Care Plan for the next six weeks.
 Specific exercises are recommended to help you increase your spine strength and flexibility, leading to better spine health.
 There are four levels of difficulty to choose from.
+Based on your assessment you will be assigned to a specific level.
+If it is too challenging or not challenging enough you can choose another level that you feel is more appropriate for you.
 Each set of exercises has its own daily schedule and set of repetitions; there are also videos and written directions for each exercise.
 After six weeks, you can decide to continue using the Self-Care Plan or schedule an office visit.

 If at any point you need medical help to better control your back or neck pain, our specialists offer a full range of treatment options.
 Call your primary care provider or Gundersen's Comprehensive Spine Center at (608) 775-9000.

 Everyone should know their health risk factors.
 Do you know yours?
 Complete any or all of our health profilers below to assess your risk factors.